ManticoreGamesInc/platform-documentation/src/tutorials/damageable_object_basics.md

 ### Test the Game

 Test the game by picking up the **Advanced Assault Rifle** and shooting the damageable objects.
-You will see they will be destroyed, and when they are destroyed, audio and effects are played.
+You will see they will be destroyed, and when they are destroyed, audio, and effects are played.

 Notice the **Damageable Sandbag** object can have the individual sandbags destroyed.